akka/akka/docs/src/main/paradox/scala/http/migration-guide/migration-guide-10.0.x.md

 This migration guide aims to help developers who use these bleeding-edge APIs to migrate between their evolving versions within patch releases.

+## Akka HTTP 10.0.7 -> 10.0.8

+### ClientTransport SPI / API Changes

+`ClientTransport` SPI and API have changed in @github[#1195](akka/akka-http#1195). `ClientTransport.TCP` is now constant and doesn't take any parameters any more. `ClientTransport.connectTo` now has a new `settings: ClientConnectionSettings` parameter.
+This is a binary and source incompatible change to an `@ApiMayChange` API.
+So far, this API was not documented or exposed so we hope that only few users are affected.

 ## Akka HTTP 10.0.6 -> 10.0.7

 ### `HttpApp#route` has been renamed to `HttpApp#routes`